yig/graphics101-meshes/README.md

 * Build and run and test that it is working correctly.
 Qt Creator has a great debugger.

-* Check your work with the command line tests by running `ctest --verbose`.
+* Check your work with the command line tests by running `ctest --verbose -C Debug`.
 This will test whether the following functions are working correctly:
     * `computeNormals()`
     * `computeNormalsHalfEdge()`
     * `normalizingTransformation()`